isomerpages/sfa-foodsecurity/index.md

   - hero:
       title: SHAPING OUR FOOD FUTURE
       background: /images/coverphoto2.png
-      dropdown:
-        title: BE A PART OF IT
-        options:
-          - title: What you can do
-            url: get-involved/whatyoucando
-          - title: Share your ideas
-            url: get-involved/shareyourideas
   - infopic:
       title: OUR FOOD FUTURE
-      description: TO LOOK LIKE? (video here)
+      description: TO LOOK LIKE? (video on right)
       alt: Image alt text
       image: /images/coverphoto.png
       subtitle: how do you envision
   - infopic:
       title: What is our '30 by 30' goal?
-      description: To increase local production such that we are able to produce 30% of our nutritional needs on local soil by 2030.
+      description: To increase local production so that we are able to produce 30% of our nutritional needs on local soil by 2030.
       alt: Image alt text
       image: /images/apollo.jpg
   - infopic: